 - Provide appropriate headers and incorporate lists.
 Headers allow students using screen readers to quickly scan a page of text for relevant information.
 Similarly, lists (like this one!) facilitate keyboard navigation and provide meaning and structure.

 - Provide alt-text for images.
 Alt-text summarizes images.
-How to provide alt-text to images in Canvas.

 - Create thoughtful links.
 Scan this article and notice the links.
 They usually stick out easily, and, if I’ve done my job right, you know exactly where you’ll go if you click on them.
 Links like “Click here” and “more” don’t provide helpful information.

 - Provide captioning or transcripts for media.
 Providing captioning for video and a transcript for audio clips is essential for students with hearing impairments, but also helpful to students in distracting locations or students who speak English as a second language.